makrai/notes/bollmann21-error-anal-morph-eacl-best.md

   * there is no reason to assume a priori that this task is well learnable from morphological input features alone.
 Therefore, we believe
-* an F 1 score of 0.43—albeit with considerable var in across tasks and langs— is a strong result.
+* an F 1 score of 0.43—albeit with considerable var in across tasks and langs— is a strong result
 * Figure 2 plots this relationship.
 9 This suggests that the
-  * errors introduced by SOTA NLP systems, unsurprisingly, become harder and harder to predict the better the underlying systems perform.
+  * errors introduced by SOTA NLP systems, unsurprisingly, become harder and harder to predict the better the underlying systems perform
 * data imbalance is in the nature of the error prediction task, as we expect errors in SOTA systems to be rare.
 Additionally,
 * different languages have differently-sized morphological tag inventories,